mkelley/pyoorb-experiment/README.md

 ## Implementation

 OpenOrb is included as a git submodule.
-A custom setuptools build_ext command configures OpenOrb to use gfortran, build the libraries, and download the de430 ephemeris.
+A custom setuptools build_ext command configures OpenOrb to use gfortran, build the libraries, and download the default ephemeris data.
 Numpy is used to build the FORTRAN extension library.
 This was always the case with pyoorb included with OpenOrb, but here we use setup.py to build the FORTRAN signature file and library, rather than build it with a Makefile.
 In order to compile the extension, the relevant files are copied from the OpenOrb source tree to a local `src` directory.